 v45-46.
-With the parable of the expensive pearl, Jesus is not suggesting that entry into the kingdom of heaven can be purchased, in the sense of giving up all to gain the prize.
-Salvation is not by works.
+With the parable of the expensive pearl, Jesus is not suggesting that entry into the kingdom of heaven can be purchased, in the sense of giving up all to gain the prize; salvation is not by works.
 The parable illustrates the true value of the kingdom.
 An expert pearl merchant would sell all to obtain a perfect pearl.

-In an age of tolerance, it is very difficult to proclaim the exclusive nature of the Christian gospel and not end up condemned before others.
+In an age of tolerance, it is very difficult to proclaim the exclusive nature of the Christian gospel and not end up condemned.
 Some years ago an Anglican bishop was interviewed on national television in Australia.
 He was questioned on the growth of Buddhism, the fastest growing religion in Australia.
 He tried to be both accepting of others, while upholding the uniqueness of Christ.
 This is not an easy call in today's politically correct environment.
 There was some 120 responses to the segment, 102 were supportive and 15 were outraged.
 The 15 got the running, of course.

 It's rather sad that our capacity to accept difference is now so undermined by political correctness.
 A statement like, "I don't think Buddhists are right", is likely to be regarded as racist.
 So much for free thinking.